-You should start by detailing the skills you have that are relevant to the job you are applying for.
+You should start by detailing the skills you have that are relevant to the job or work experience you are applying for.

 Personal Career Management are the UK’s leading career coaching company and have the best-selling CV book ‘You’re Hired!
 How to write a brilliant CV‘.
 Based around the book we have put together some essential career advice for graduates to help you create a winning CV.